SkeltonThatcher/aws-vpc-peering-terraform/README.md

 * Create an S3 bucket
 * Update the init.sh BUCKET var with the S3 bucket name
 * Run the init.sh file
-* Run terraform plan
+* Run terraform plan (to plan the deployment)
-* Run terraform apply
+* Run terraform apply (to apply the plan and deploy all resources)
-* Run terraform destroy
+* Run terraform destroy (to destroy all deployed resources)

 ### Who do I talk to? ###